-Example: (2): (multi contaminant, five processes) This case study is taken from [20] using the information displayed in the table (3), including 5 processes, 3 contaminants and the removal ratio for regeneration is (0.
+Example 2: (multi contaminant, five processes) This case study is taken from [20] using the information displayed in Table 3, including five processes, three contaminants and the removal ratio for regeneration is (0.
 99.9%, 0)

-In this particular example, we consider a water network comprising five processes, and each process involves three contaminants.
-Our objective is to design a water network that demonstrates the reduction of fresh water usage through two different methods: one without regeneration and the other with regeneration by using removal ratio.
+In this particular example, a water network 289

+comprising five processes was considered, and each process involves three contaminants.
+Our objective is to design a water network that demonstrates the reduction of freshwater usage through two different methods: one without regeneration and the other with regeneration using a removal ratio.
 Furthermore, we will conduct a thorough comparison between these two approaches to assess their effectiveness and efficiency [20].